thejsway/thejsway/manuscript/chapter10.md

 }
 ```

-Another possibility is to compute the rating sum by using `map()` before reducing an array containing only movie ratings.
+Another possible solution is to compute the rating sum by using `map()` before reducing an array containing only movie ratings.

 ```js
 // ...